Smoren/itertools-ts/README.md

 // Set([1, 2, 3])
 ```

-## Stream
+## Stream and Async Stream
-Streams provide a fluent interface to transform arrays and iterables through a pipeline of operations.
+Streams provide a fluent interface to transform arrays and iterables (sync or async) through a pipeline of operations.

 Streams are made up of: